short stories, comment, articles, humour and photography

 Eddie fingered his ripped and swollen upper-lip absent-mindedly.
 Its deadened nerves and dried blood stitches fascinating his fingertips.
 Unsolicited mementoes of his fleeting encounter with a methed-up pimp’s blade in a dark alley.
 Doubtless the Argentine whore’s idea.
 A somehow fitting end to their last drunken binge.
 She knew his stash had all but run out.
 Her boyfriend simply helped the process along by stealing his wallet.
 For them it was just business.
 Cut up, and cut out the middle man.
 As his dad once said, some you never win and some you always lose.
 Never stopped him spunking his dole money up the wall down at the bookies.
 Whatever, Eddie had other unresolved matters to occupy his thoughts.

 Lying on his unmade bed fully-clothed he gazed at the door.
 The same scene playing through his mind over and over.
 Like a video loop.
 The amphetamine stare in Rab’s eyes as they entered the Glasgow bank.
 His gun wavering in the air.
 An unfamiliar strain to his voice when demanding money.
 A terrified cashier handing stacks of crisp new notes over the counter one by one.
 However quick, not quick enough for Rab.
 Eddie stuffing them into a canvas holdall.
-The single, armed policeman bursting through the door, yelling at them to surrender their weapons and get down onto the floor.
+A dark uniform bursting through the door.
+The gun.
+A voice yelling at them to drop their weapons and get down on the ground.
 A deafening crack.
-The dying officer crumpling.
-The grin on Rab’s face.
+The uniform crumpling.
+A police cap falling.
+The ugly grin on Rab’s face.
 A second crack.
-The grin transforming.
+Rab’s grin transforming.
 The dreadful look of incomprehension replacing it.
 Those last few moments.
 Slow motion.
-Rab clutching his torn entrails, blood gushing between his fingers.
+Rab clutching his stomach, blood gushing between his fingers.
 Rewind.
 Blood gushing between his fingers.
-The horrible finality of the gun clattering against tiles.
+The horrible finality of Rab’s gun clattering against tiles.
 A sound Eddie would never forget.
 Nor the awful eternity of the ensuing silence, shattered by a woman’s scream.
 No matter how many times it played the end was always the same.

 He knew he couldn’t stay in his room forever.
 And was just postponing the inevitable for as long as possible.
 “Ye shouldnae ha’ loaded the fucking gun,” he whispered.
 “I told ye not to.
 But ye wouldnae listen, wouldya?
 Ye had to go and load it.”
 But Rab was no longer there to hear him.